 In addition, numerous websites devoted to UI design will introduce you to case studies that detail the creation of a successful app or website and the steps used to increase its usability.
 Reading about similar cases can spark inspiration.
-In this regard, UX blogs can help to guide what routes your future initiatives should go.
+In this regard, UX blogs can help guide your future initiatives' routes.
+In this blog, just like the title says, I have gathered some top-quality resources to help you get enlightened about your desired topic!

-The UX Collective is an independent design publication and blog that encourages designers to critically analyze their work.
+The UX Collective is an independent design publication and blog encouraging designers to analyze their work critically.
 Hand-picked stories about user experience (UX), graphic design, and product design from around the web.

 The Toptal Design Blog serves as a central location for in-depth design studies written by experienced designers.
 They discuss every plausible topic relating to design.
 You can find blogs here that cover topics such as user interface design, user experience design, brand design, mobile design, the design process, the life of a designer, tools, and tutorials.